Salem High School (Massachusetts): Athletics

-2013 Renovation of Bertram Field
+2013 renovation of Bertram Field

-The City Council in Salem approved a $1,900,000 renovation of the existing Bertram Field, which is named after North Shore Medical Center captain, John Bertram.
+The City Council in Salem approved a $1,900,000 renovation of the existing Bertram Field, which is named after Salem Hospital captain John Bertram.

 Over the summer of 2013, there was a complete renovation of the entire Bertram Field complex.
 Construction crews installed a new artificial turf field, a track for running, a scoreboard, and a flagpole.
 This was an important investment because the field is used by the Salem High School athletics program, in addition to various youth sports programs across from the City of Salem.

-2018 Resignation of Longstanding Principal

-After a total of 23 years at Salem High School with 12 of those years as Principal of the school, David Angeramo resigned from his position as principal to become associate head of school at St. Mary's High School in Lynn.
-According to the Superintendent of Salem Public Schools, Margarita Ruiz, he was well liked during his time at the school, but his sudden departure was saddening for various students, teachers and parents.